Pramod-Devireddy/go_design_patterns/README.md

 10. **Command pattern:** This pattern involves encapsulating a request as an object, which enables you to parametrize clients with different requests, queue or log requests, and support undoable operations.

 11. **Facade pattern:** This pattern provides a simplified interface to a complex system.
 It hides the complexity of the system and provides a higher-level interface to the client.

+12. **Flyweight pattern:** This pattern reduces the cost of creating and manipulating a large number of similar objects by sharing them.